Monday, November 3

 Wednesday, November 5

-7:00 a.m.-11:30 a.m. — Registration
+7:00 a.m.-10:00 a.m. — Registration

 7:00 a.m.-8:00 a.m. — Networking Breakfast with Sponsors

-8:00 a.m.-12:00 a.m. — General Session
+8:00 a.m.-11:00 a.m. — General Session

-• 8:15 a.m.-8:30 a.m. — President’s Awards (Central Region)
+- 8:15 a.m.-8:30 a.m. — Central Region President’s Awards

 Drew Feeley, Acting Administrator, Federal Railroad Administration, U.S. Department of Transportation

-• 9:15 a.m.-10:00 a.m. — Railroads as Partners in Progress
+- 9:15 a.m.-10:00 a.m. — Railroads as Partners in Progress: Driving Economic Growth

-Kate Luce Bourgeois, President & CEO, Mississippi Export Railroad, Jack Fernandez, VP of Operations, BWC Terminals and Kelly DiMarco, Director of Economic Development & Tourism – Plaquemines Parish
+Tomeka Bryant, General Manager, New Orleans Public Belt, Kate Luce Bourgeois, President & CEO, Mississippi Export Railroad, Jack Fernandez, VP of Operations, BWC Terminals and Kelly DiMarco, Director of Economic Development & Tourism – Plaquemines Parish

 Selling the value of rail is a constant pressure.
 This panel session will discuss educating communities on the value of rail, enlisting the support of economic development corporations, shippers, elected officials and more.

-• 10:15 a.m.-11:15 a.m. — Legislative, Regulatory and Legal Panel
+- 10:00 a.m.-11:00 a.m. — Legislative, Regulatory and Legal Panel

 Nicole Brewin, Vice President, Congressional Affairs; Jo Strang, Senior Vice President, Safety, Regulatory, & Environmental Policy; and Sarah Yurasko, Senior Vice President & General Counsel, ASLRRA